ascherer/cwebbin/README.txt

-     to include the respective macro file in the TeX output, before running "pdftex". </Obsolete>  As of July 2000 these macros are united with the generic macros, i.e., `cwebmac.tex' can be used with "plain TeX," "plain TeX + dvipdfm," and "pdftex."
+     to include the respective macro file in the TeX output, before running "pdftex". </Obsolete>  As of July 2000 these macros are united with the generic macros, i.e., `cwebmac.tex' can be used with "plain TeX," "plain TeX + dvipdfm," "xetex" (which uses xdvipdfmx), and "pdftex."

    - [GENERAL] There are transliteration tables `cweb_ecma94.w', `cweb_hp8.w',
      `cweb_mac8.w', and `cweb_pc850.w' for @inclusion in limbo.
 These files